Follow Future Movies on Twitter

-Hot Fuzz Movie Review
+Hot Fuzz Review

 Try to imagine, if you can, The Wicker Man crossed with The Naked Gun.
 At that glorious intersection lies Hot Fuzz, the latest from the Shaun of the Dead team.
 Though retaining the same spirit as Shaun, director Edgar Wright and co-writer Simon Pegg have came up with an entirely new and fresh batch of characters and created a wonderful world for them to play in.